Psychedelics in Psychiatry (CE)

-Exploring the Potential Use of Psychedelics for the Improvement of Persistent and Intractable Mental Health Symptoms and Implications for Nursing Practice
+Exploring the Potential Use of Psychedelics for the Improvement of Persistent and Intractable Mental Health Symptoms for Nursing Practice

 Psychedelics have been used for thousands of years across the globe as a means to improve life, happiness, spirituality, and medical/psychiatric issues.
 Throughout the 1950's and 60's psychedelics were used with over 40,000 patients, several dozen books were published, six international conferences were held, and over 1,000 clinical papers were published.
 Nurses have been involved in psychedelic therapy since the beginning, often staying with patients during their trips in state hospitals.
 This all came to a screeching halt when psychedelics were placed into a schedule I.